oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/overview.md

 ### Stores and model providers

 The lexical-graph library depends on three backend systems: a [_graph store_](./storage-model.md#graph-store), a [_vector store_](./storage-model.md#vector-store), and a _foundation model provider_.
-The graph store allows an application to store and query a lexical graph that has been extracted from unstuctured, text-based sources.
+The graph store allows an application to store and query a lexical graph that has been extracted from unstructured, text-based sources.
 The vector store contains one or more indexes with emebddings for some of the elements in the lexical graph.
 These embeddings are primarily used to find starting points in the graph when the library runs a graph query.
 The foundation model provider hosts the Large Language Models (LLMs) and embedding models used to extract and embed information.

-The library has built-in graph store support for [Amazon Neptune Analytics](https://docs.aws.amazon.com/neptune-analytics/latest/userguide/what-is-neptune-analytics.html) and [Amazon Neptune Database](https://docs.aws.amazon.com/neptune/latest/userguide/intro.html), and built-in vector store support for Neptune Analytics, [Amazon OpenSearch Serverless](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless.html) and Postgres with the pgvector extension.
+The library has built-in graph store support for [Amazon Neptune Analytics](https://docs.aws.amazon.com/neptune-analytics/latest/userguide/what-is-neptune-analytics.html) and [Amazon Neptune Database](https://docs.aws.amazon.com/neptune/latest/userguide/intro.html), and built-in vector store support for Neptune Analytics, [Amazon OpenSearch Serverless](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless.html), and Postgres with the pgvector extension.
 It is configured to use Amazon Bedrock as its foundation model provider.
 Besides these defaults, the library can be extended to support other third-party backends.

 ### Indexing and querying